-- A. Include an airport combining zone district for each of the Safety Zones as defined in the comprehensive land use plans for each of the County's public airports.
-The ordinance shall specify maximum density and minimum parcel size; and - B. Develop and apply a combining zone district for areas within the 55 dB CNEL of public airports to discourage the placement of incompatible uses within the contour; and - C. Establish notification requirements regarding the Mather Airport approach zone for new development within that approach zone.
+A. Include an airport combining zone district for each of the Safety Zones as defined in the comprehensive land use plans for each of the County's public airports.
+The ordinance shall specify maximum density and minimum parcel size; and

+- B. Develop and apply a combining zone district for areas within the 55 dB CNEL of public airports to discourage the placement of incompatible uses within the contour; and - C. Establish notification requirements regarding the Mather Airport approach zone for new development within that approach zone.

-Page 255, Policy CO-1d is revised as follows:
+Page 257, Policy CO-1d is revised as follows:

-To minimize the potential for erosion and sediment discharge, disturbance of slopes 30 percent or greater shall be prohibited unless it is demonstrated by a California-registered civil engineer or an California-certified engineering geologist that hazards to public safety can be reduced to acceptable levels.
+To minimize the potential for erosion and sediment discharge, disturbance of slopes 30 percent or greater outside of Important Biological Corridor overlay areas shall be prohibited unless it is demonstrated by a California-registered civil engineer or an California-certified engineering geologist that hazards to public safety can be reduced to acceptable levels.